kjolley/BIGSdb_documentation/administration.rst

   * Allowed: valid script path.
-  * This can be relative (e.g. /cgi-bin/bigsdb/bigsdb.pl) if running on the same machine as the seqdef database or absolute (including http://) if on a different machine.
+  * This can be relative (e.g. /cgi-bin/bigsdb/bigsdb.pl) if running on the same machine as the seqdef database or absolute (including https://) if on a different machine.

 Look up isolates with given allele
 ==================================
-To link a locus, click the add (+) client database loci link on the curator's interface contents page.
+To link a locus, click the add (+) client loci link on the curator's interface contents page.

 .. image:: /images/administration/add_client_databases3.png